Gary Kildall

 Gary Arlen Kildall (/ˈkɪldɔːl/; May 19, 1942 – July 11, 1994) was an American computer scientist and microcomputer entrepreneur.

-During the 1970s, Kildall created the CP/M operating system among other operating systems and programming tools, and subsequently founded Digital Research, Inc. (or "DRI") to market and sell his software products.
-Kildall was among the earliest individuals to recognize microprocessors as fully capable computers (rather than simply as equipment controllers), and to organize a company around this concept.
-Due to his accomplishments during this era, Kildall is considered a pioneer of the personal computer revolution.
+During the 1970s, Kildall created the operating system CP/M among other operating systems and programming tools, and subsequently founded Digital Research, Inc. to market and sell his software products.
+He is considered a pioneer of the personal computer revolution.

-During the 1980s, Kildall also appeared on PBS as co-host (with Stewart Cheifet) of Computer Chronicles, a weekly informational program which covered the latest developments in personal computing.
+In 1974 in Pacific Grove, California, Kildall demonstrated the first working prototype of CP/M, which would later become the dominant operating system for microcomputers for a time.
+Together with his invention of the BIOS (Basic Input Output System), his operating system allowed a microprocessor-based computer to communicate with disk storage.
+Kildall was among the earliest individuals to recognize microprocessors as fully capable computers.
+During the 1980s, Kildall also appeared on PBS as co-host of Computer Chronicles, a weekly informational program that discussed the latest developments in personal computing.

-Although Kildall's entrepreneurial career in computing spanned more than two decades, he is mainly remembered in connection with his development of the CP/M operating system, an early multi-platform microcomputer OS that has many parallels to the later MS-DOS used on the IBM PC.

 Early life

 Gary Kildall was born and grew up in Seattle, Washington, where his family operated a seamanship school.
 His father, Joseph Kildall, was a captain of Norwegian heritage.
-His mother Emma was of half Swedish descent, as Kildall's grandmother was born in Långbäck, Sweden, in Skellefteå Municipality, but emigrated to Canada at 23 years of age.
+His mother Emma was of half Swedish ancestry, as Kildall's grandmother was born in Långbäck, Sweden, in Skellefteå Municipality, but emigrated to Canada at 23 years of age.

-A self-described "greaser" during high school, Kildall later attended the University of Washington (UW), hoping to become a mathematics teacher.
-During his studies, Kildall became increasingly interested in computer technology.
-After receiving his degree in 1972, he fulfilled a draft obligation to the United States Navy by teaching at the Naval Postgraduate School (NPS) in Monterey, California.
-Being within an hour's drive of Silicon Valley, Kildall heard about the first commercially available microprocessor, the Intel 4004.
-He bought one of the processors and began writing experimental programs for it.
-To learn more about the processors, he worked at Intel as a consultant on his days off.
+Education

+Kildall earned a bachelor's degree in mathematics in 1967 and a master's degree in Computer Science in 1968, both from the University of Washington.
+At one time, he had hoped to become a mathematics teacher.
+During his studies, Kildall became increasingly interested in computer technology and enrolled to attain a Ph.D. in Computer Science.

+Kildall fulfilled his draft obligation by teaching at the Naval Postgraduate School in Monterey, California.

-Kildall briefly returned to UW and finished his doctorate in computer science in 1972, then resumed teaching at NPS.
-He published a paper that introduced the theory of data-flow analysis used today in optimizing compilers (sometimes known as Kildall's method), and he continued to experiment with microcomputers and the emerging technology of floppy disks.
-Intel lent him systems using the 8008 and 8080 processors, and in 1973, he developed the first high-level programming language for microprocessors, called PL/M. For Intel he also wrote an 8080 instruction set simulator named INTERP/80.
-He created CP/M the same year to enable the 8080 to control a floppy drive, combining for the first time all the essential components of a computer at the microcomputer scale.
+Kildall briefly returned to UW and finished his doctorate in computer science in 1972.

+Intel lent him systems using the 8008 and 8080 processors, and in 1973, he developed the first high-level programming language for microprocessors, named PL/M. For Intel he also wrote 8008 and 8080 instruction set simulators named INTERP/8 and INTERP/80.
+He created the operating system CP/M the same year to enable the 8080 to control a floppy disk drive, combining for the first time all the essential components of a computer at the microcomputer scale.
 He demonstrated CP/M to Intel, but Intel had little interest and chose to market PL/M instead.